feelpp/feelpp/README.md

   - \ref ProgEnv which includes instructions for installation from sources or from Debian/Ubuntu and MacOSX

-  - \ref QuickRef which describes the various components of Feel++ applications
+  - [Quick reference](QuickReference/README.md) which describes the various components of Feel++ applications